 Cheerful Parrot: Characteristics That Spark Joy

-Vibrant parrot colours and visual stimulation
+Vibrant parrot colours that spark joy

 Energetic parrot behaviours that engage our attention